 Draft Community Protection Plans

-Draft maps for the Valla Beach community protection plan are available for review.
+Draft maps for the Central Tilba community protection plan are available for review.

-These maps have been developed as part of the Valla Beach community protection plan for improved bush fire management in the estate adjoining Valla Beach.
+These maps have been developed as part of the Central Tilba community protection plan for improved bush fire management in the estate adjoining Central Tilba.

-Increasing the knowledge of residents and property owners to the threat posed by bush fire improves community and fire fighter preparedness.
-The more prepared a community, the better it can respond to, and recover from, bush fire.
+Increasing the knowledge of residents and property owners to the threat posed by bush fires improves community and fire fighter preparedness.
+The more prepared a community, the better it can respond to, and recover from bush fire.

 The community protection plan consists of three maps:

-- the bush fire survival map that highlights information necessary for your survival;
+- the Bush Fire Survival Map that highlights information necessary for community survival;

-- the bush fire preparation map that identifies agreed and proposed bush fire mitigation works to protect your community; and
+- the Bush Fire Preparation Map identifies agreed and proposed bush fire mitigation works to protect the community; and

-- the operational brigade map which shows locations of assets and hazards so fire fighters can make informed decisions about protecting you.
+- the Operational Brigade Map which shows locations of assets and hazards so fire fighters can make informed decisions about protecting the community.

-A community protection plan also provides a chance to work together to prevent bush fire, and/or minimise the intensity of any that start.
+A community protection plan also provides a chance to work together to prevent bush fire, and/or minimise the intensity of any bush fires which do start.

-The Lower North Coast Bush Fire Management Committee encourages landowners and residents to provide feedback on these maps as part of their development.
+The Far South Coast Bush Fire Management Committee encourages landowners and residents to provide feedback on these maps as part of their development.

-If you know of someone who has not been involved in this process so far, please forward the link to this page and encourage them to review it and comment if they so wish.
+If you know someone who has not been involved in this process so far, please forward the link to this page and encourage them to review it and comment if they have feedback.

-The opportunity to comment will remain open until Friday 15 May 2020.
+The opportunity to comment remains open until 31 May 2022.